rhumb-lang/rhi/docs/05_project_structure.md

   # The IDE will calculate the actual version and the anchor this on the next successful run and update the file.
   graphics: 1.0.- ___

-  # 3. Local/Standard (Implicit Trust)
+  # 3. Base Library (Verified)
-  # Resolvers '!' and '-' do not require anchors as they are part of the trust boundary.
+  # Resolvers '!' treat the base library like any other dependency.
+  # They must be anchored to ensure the runtime environment hasn't been tampered with.
-  std_math: 🧮@1.0.0!
+  std_math: 🧮@1.0.0! sha256:8f4b2...

+  # 4. Local Resolver (Implicit Trust)
+  # Only the Local Resolver '-' is exempt from anchoring, as it represents the
+  # mutable source code of the project itself.
+  local_utils: utils/-

   # === Resource Dependencies ===
   # Format: "filename: [anchor]"
   assets:
-    - logo.png: sha256:a1b2...
+    - -: # the initial dash indicates this is a bracketed sub-catalog logo.png: sha256:a1b2...
-    - data.json: ___
+      data.json: ___
 ```

 1.  **Mandatory Tip (`-`):** Every catalog **must** contain a Tip version key